voxpupuli/puppet-bacula/README.md

 - `accurate`: whether to enable accurate mode.
 NB, can be memory intensive on the client.
   Defaults to 'no'.
 Bacula 'Accurate' directive.
+- `messages`: the name of the message resource to use for this job.
+  Defaults to `Standard`.
+Bacula `Message` directive.
+- `restoredir`: the prefix for restore jobs.
+  Defaults to `/tmp/bacula-restores`.

 See also `bacula::jobdefs`.